With Trump’s Support, Netanyahu Is Poised to Get His Way in Gaza

 GAZA STRIP, PALESTINE, JUL 8 – Netanyahu allows limited Palestinian statehood without security control while Trump pushes a 60-day Gaza ceasefire including hostage releases and partial troop withdrawals, amid ongoing violence.

-- On July 6, 2025, Israeli Prime Minister Benjamin Netanyahu met U.S. President Donald Trump at the White House to discuss Gaza and a potential ceasefire.
+- Israeli Prime Minister Benjamin Netanyahu met with U.S. President Donald Trump at the White House last night to discuss Gaza and ceasefire efforts.

 Palestinian Relocation Plan Backed by Netanyahu and Trump